 In the OMRON Corporate Governance Policies, we clearly state that the board of directors determines and discloses sustainability policies, material Issues, and targets, including efforts to address climate change risks based on the TCFD and other frameworks.

-The Executive Council and the Sustainability Committee meet regularly to discuss, decide, manage progress, and monitor climate change-related risks, business opportunities, targets, and specific measures, considering corrective measures as necessary.
+The Executive Council and the Sustainability Committee meet regularly to discuss, decide, manage progress, and monitor climate change-related risks identified through scenario analysis for each business in conjunction with SF2030 in line with our TFCD declaration and medium-term management plan, business opportunities, targets, and specific measures, considering corrective measures as necessary.
 The board of directors regularly receives reports on the details discussed and decided by the Executive Council, discussing and overseeing matters reported.

-The Company used greenhouse gas emissions reduction indicators and third-party assessments of sustainability indicators (including evaluation of climate change response) as part of medium- and long-term performance-linked compensation (stock-based compensation) for internal directors and executive officers covering fiscal 2021 through 2024.
+The Company used greenhouse gas emissions reduction indicators and third-party assessments of sustainability indicators including evaluation of climate change response (Dow Jones Sustainability Indices) as part of medium- and long-term performance-linked compensation (stock-based compensation) for internal directors and executive officers covering fiscal 2021 through 2024.

-Under SF2030 and our medium-term management plan, we identified carbon neutrality and reducing our environmental impact as sustainability-related material Issues, viewing climate change from the two aspects of opportunity and risk to put our corporate social responsibility into practice and build further on our competitive advantage.
+Under our long-term vision SF2030 and our medium-term management plan, we identified carbon neutrality and reducing our environmental impact as sustainability-related materialities, viewing climate change from the two aspects of opportunity and risk to put our corporate social responsibility into practice and build further on our competitive advantage.

 To prevent the serious impacts of climate change on ecosystems and human society from spreading, we engage in measures to reduce greenhouse gas emissions throughout our entire supply chain.
-We accomplish this goal through efforts that include the following five measures: (1) Products and services that contribute to carbon neutrality, (2) Evolved business models that combine products and services, (3) Co-creation with our partners, (4) Improved energy efficiency, and (5) Expanded use of renewable energy.
+We accomplish this goal through efforts that include the following five measures: (1) Products and services that contribute to decarbonization, (2) Evolved business models that combine products and services, (3) Co-creation with our partners, (4) Improved energy efficiencies, and (5) Expanded use of renewable energy.

-In this context, the OMRON Group analyzed risks and opportunities under two scenarios published by the Intergovernmental Panel on Climate Change and International Energy Agency (average global temperature rise of 4°C or more; and average global temperatures rise to 2°C or lower as provided in the Paris Agreement (portions to 1.5°C or less)) published by the Intergovernmental Panel on Climate Change (IPCC) and International Energy Agency (IEA).
+In this context, the OMRON Group analyzed risks and opportunities under two scenarios published by the Intergovernmental Panel on Climate Change and International Energy Agency (average global temperature rise of 4℃ or more; and average global temperatures held to 2℃ or lower as provided in the Paris Agreement (portions to 1.5℃ or less).
 In this way, we reaffirmed that a response from OMRON is necessary to solve the climate change problem.
-In the field of industrial automation, specifically, OMRON endeavors to evolve innovative-Automation to create manufacturing sites that support a sustainable future in coexistence with the global environment and job satisfaction for workers.
+In the field of industrial automation, specifically, OMRON endeavors to evolve innovative-Automation! to create manufacturing sites that support a sustainable future in coexistence with the global environment and job satisfaction for workers.
 We aim for automation that increases productivity and energy efficiency.
 In terms of social solutions, we have contributed to the spread of solar power and storage batteries.
 In the future we will use advanced energy control technology to eliminate instability in power generation and contribute to the further spread of renewable energy.
 In the field of device and module solutions, we speed the development and market introduction of Electronic and Mechanical Components Business components in response to growing interest in improved environmental performance and carbon footprint reductions.
 The OMRON Group has various other points of contact with society, and we are dedicated to achieving carbon-neutral societies in many social aspects.
-We reflect the results of the scenario analysis in the strategies of SF2030 and our medium-term management plan, with specific plans for responses.

 Assumed period: Period covered by SF2030 (through fiscal 2030)